maxnd/mxMarkEdit/README.md

 ### Inserting citations in the text

 To insert a citation of a work in the document, normally in the footnotes, just insert its identification key between two curly brackets, followed by all the detailed elements necessary for the single citation.
 For example, `Cf. {Taylor 2024}, pp. 23-46.`.
 It's necessary to be careful in typing correctly the key of the work to be quoted, respecting uppercase and lowercase.
 To do this, just display the bibliographic table, identify the key to be reported, copy it in clipboard with the shortcut `Meta + Opt + C` and paste it into the text.

+If it's necessary to quote an ancient text contained in a modern edition and to mention a number or chapter of its passage after the original title, use the key just for the modern work, and quote manually the first.
+For instance: `S. Augustine, *De Civitate Dei* I, 1-36, in {Augustine 2020}, 50.`.
+Of course, only the modern edition will appear in the bibliography.

 ### Producing a document with bibliography